lackofcheese/comp3702-a1-tools/README.txt

 The [-e maxError] argument allows you to specify the maximum allowable floating point error; the default value is 1e-5.

-The [-v] argument gives more detailed output (not yet implemented).
+The [-v] argument gives the line number for each invalid configuration whenever one of the tests fails.

 Specifying a problem file without a solution file will simply verify that the initial and goal states are valid; if a solution file is also given, all